openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].

-# Verifier-initiated Cross Device Flow
+# Cross Device Flow

-A Verified-initiated Cross Device flow poses two challenges:
+Cross Device flow needs to fulfill the following two requirements:

-1. The Verifier needs to pass an authorization request to a Wallet across devices.
+1. The Verifier is able to pass an authorization request to a Wallet across devices.
-2. The Wallet needs to pass the result back to the Verifier.
+2. The Wallet is able to pass the response back to the Verifier.

 ## Authorization Request

-One option to address the first challenge is to render the authorization request as a QR Code.
-Since authorization requests might be large and result in a large QR code, the usage of `request_uri` is RECOMMENDED.
+One option to meet the first requirement is for the Verifier to render the Authorization Request as a QR Code.
+The usage of `request_uri` is RECOMMENDED, since authorization request size might be large and might not fit in a QR code.

 ## Authorization Response {#response_mode_post}

-The solution to the second challenge facilitated by this specification is to send the results from the Wallet via an HTTPS connection, for example over the Internet.
-This is facilitated by a new response mode `post`.
+To meet the second requirement, this specification defines a new Response Mode `post` to enable the Wallet to send the response to the Verifier via an HTTPS connection, for example over the Internet.

-This specification defines the response mode `post` in accordance with [@!OAuth.Responses] to support verifier-initiated cross device flows.
-This response mode asks the AS to deliver the result of an authorization process to the URL conveyed in the `redirect_uri` parameter using the HTTP `POST` method instead of redirecting the user agent to the Client.
+The Response Mode `post` in accordance with [@!OAuth.Responses] to support verifier-initiated cross device flows.
+This Response Mode asks the AS to deliver the result of an authorization process to the URL conveyed in the `redirect_uri` parameter using the HTTP `POST` method instead of redirecting the user agent to the Client.

-The following is a non-normative example request object with response mode `post`:
+The following is a non-normative example request object with Response Mode `post`:

 ```json
 {